 On the bus ride home I reflected on the message being conveyed by Brother Jed and Sister Cindy, wondering if they are living out their Christian responsibility as good Christians are supposed to.
 I came to the conclusion that if that is true then I could never be a good Christian.
 I don’t mean to condone or encourage actions that I think are morally wrong, but I try not to judge people just because they sin differently than I do.
 Do I think the way some people live their lives is wrong?
 Of course.
 Do I think they are going to hell for it?
 I have no idea.
 I don’t make that call, I’m not God.
 It’s not my place to pass judgment on an entire life because of one action I see.
 God made us perfectly imperfect and loves each one of us unconditionally, no matter what we do to Him.
 We should always try harder to be more deserving of His infinite love, but as humans we are going to stumble and fall.
 Fortunately we have God as a safety net, and He will always be there to catch us and love us as long as we let Him into our life.
 Ultimately, I just don’t think it’s my place to tell someone they deserve hell.
 I will explain my opinions and let them know if I don’t agree with their morals, but I can’t in good conscience say that their sin is greater or less than mine or that they are on the road to damnation because I don’t know what’s in their heart.
 That’s God’s call and I’m not going to take it from Him.

 College: Texas A&M

 Major: Honors Communication

 Graduation Date: May 2015

-I am currently a sophomore at Texas A&M University and I bleed maroon.
+I am currently a Junior at Texas A&M University and I bleed maroon.
 I have lived in Texas my entire life but I like to travel and hope to visit every continent.
 People fascinate me; the way they think, the way they act, cultural differences as well as similarities are all interesting to me.
 I enjoy writing and I hope you enjoy reading my articles!